Review of the Huepar HP-603CG Green Multi-Line 3D line Laser

 The only other button on the control panel is the “P” or pulse button.
 This is required for a line receiver to be used.
 Pressing it, whilst a laser is active, will visibly dim the beam a little as it pulses rapidly.
 The pulsing allows an optional receiver to be used.
 Note it needs to be a line receiver capable to see green lasers, rotating receivers will not work.

 This Huepar does not feature manual mode.
 Some brands and models allow you to power up the laser lines without unlocking the pendulum.
 This is handy if you want to shine a line at a specific angle e.g. fixing handrails on stairs.
+Upon further inspection, the Huepar does indeed have a manual mode.
+This allows you to set the laser line at whatever angle you place it in.
+For example, installing stairs, etc. To achieve this you will need to press and hold the left function button for over 3 seconds WITHOUT unlocking the pendulum.
+Ideally, it will be best to use a 1/4″ camera tripod with a pan-tilt head.

 Using the HP-603CG